Boulder City: Similan Island No.3

 Continuing East there are patches of Hard Corals with the top of the boulders being between 18-20m.
 This is useful as you can use the boulders for protection from the current.
 Now head in a Southerly direction towards the 2nd Pinnacle.
 Here, in the mid-water, you can expect to see large schools of Snappers and Fusiliers.
 As well as Barracudas, Unicorn fish with Glassfish swirling close to the rocks to try to avoid becoming breakfast for the groups of trevallies hunting along the tops of the boulders.

-Diving with Bat Fish at Boulder City
+Diving with Bat Fish

 Also found in the mid-water here are schools of Longfin Batfish.
 Now if you are not used to Batfish, you will find they are great fun, as they are very curious of divers.
 There are dangerous or harmful, just very inquisitive.
 Consequently, they often come very, very close to divers, usually when you are least expecting it.